anthonyc44/0/README.md

 - I apologize for how bad my site is but i hope it can help some people
 - Below I have listed websites where you can earn money, save money,find lower prices for things you want to buy
-- i made this for people who want to earn money online and save money when they buy things
+- I made this for people who want to earn money online and save money when they buy things
-- the more time you put in the more money you will make, you can treat it like a job
+- The more time you put in the more money you will make, you can treat it like a job
-- you aren’t saving money by buying something on sale unless you were already planning on buying it
+- You aren’t saving money by buying something on sale unless you were already planning on buying it
 - I will try to keep everything updated and find more websites.
 I will try to organize everything better,fix mistakes and learn how to make a better website

-## Suggestions
+### Suggestions
-- do not create more than 1 account for each website
+- Do not create more than 1 account for each website
-- read the questions for the surveys,a lot of times they will ask questions that are to make sure people are reading them, like it might ask what is 1+1
+- Read the questions for the surveys,a lot of times they will ask questions that are to make sure people are reading them, like it might ask what is 1+1
-- use your real information, if they don’t want people to cheat them they might need verification before you are able to withdraw money
+- Use your real information, if they don’t want people to cheat them they might need verification before you are able to withdraw money

-## some things you should know
+### some things you should know

-- if I didn't list a  bonus it does not mean that there isn't any
+- If I didn't list a  bonus it does not mean that there isn't any
-- some of the bonuses for the links I listed could have expired
+- Some of the bonuses for the links I listed could have expired
-- verification emails might be sent to spam folder
+- Verification emails might be sent to spam folder
-- sometimes PayPal freezes accounts if they see too many transactions
+- Sometimes PayPal freezes accounts if they see too many transactions
-- some sites don’t work with adblock or ublock
+- Some sites don’t work with adblock or ublock
-- you might have to earn a certain amount before you can withdraw
+- You might have to earn a certain amount before you can withdraw
 - I do not work for any of the companies  listed on this site

-# Things you need or might need
+### Things you need or might need
 ### PC
-### method of receiving payment: credit,debit,bank,PayPal
+### Method of receiving payment: credit,debit,bank,PayPal
-## some that you can use
 ### [PayPal](https://www.paypal.com/us/webapps/mpp/account-selection)
 ### [privacy](https://privacy.com/join/YNYPF)
-- get a free $5 after you buy something
+- Get a free $5 after you buy something
-- you can use this to hide your credit or debit card details
+- You can use this to hide your credit or debit card details
-- you need to connect your bank account to it
+- You need to connect your bank account to it

 ### [netspend](https://www.netspend.com/get-a-prepaid-card/?aid=RAF_1&site_id=RAF_OAC_URL&uref=5696596932)
-- this is a prepaid debit card, there are others similar to this but this is the one I know of, you can use this if you don’t want to give your credit or debit card
+- This is a prepaid debit card, there are others similar to this but this is the one I know of, you can use this if you don’t want to give your credit or debit card
-- you get a free 20 dollars when you load $40 onto the card
+- You get a free 20 dollars when you load $40 onto the card
-- you need to be verified
+- You need to be verified
-- it can take like 10 days to arrive
+- It can take like 10 days to arrive

 ### email account
 - I suggest making a new gmail account because  because you will get a lot of emails, and for some of these websites you can create an account fast by signing into your gmail account